imarc/handbook/frontend.markdown

 Use the [HTML5](https://developer.mozilla.org/en-US/docs/HTML/HTML5) doctype.

+    <!DOCTYPE html>

 It’s important to understand your project’s technical specification.
-Some advanced HTML5 technologies may not function correctly.
-If you choose to use advanced HTML5 elements, use [Modernizr](http://modernizr.com), a feature detection library to help ensure your project’s features are acessible to as many potential users as possible.
+Some advanced HTML5 technologies may not function correctly in older browsers.
+If you choose to use advanced HTML5 elements such as `meter` and `picture`, use [Modernizr](http://modernizr.com), a feature detection library that assists with gracefully degrading your project for users with legacy browsers.
+In short, use **feature detection** and never use **browser detection**.

 Modernizr detects what the browser’s rendering engine supports, allowing you to react appropriately to differing support scenarios.

-	<!DOCTYPE html>

 ### Validation